Thinking beyond borders

-Employees from certain countries/territories (that Norway has not signed a visa waiver agreement with) must apply for a visa before they enter Norway.
+Employees from certain countries/jurisdictions (that Norway has not signed a visa waiver agreement with) must apply for a visa before they enter Norway.
 The type of visa required will depend on the purpose of the individual’s entry into Norway.

-If the purpose of a stay in Norway is to work, employees from countries/territories outside the EU/ EEA must apply for a work permit for Norway (Residence permit).
+If the purpose of a stay in Norway is to work, employees from countries/jurisdictions outside the EU/ EEA must apply for a work permit for Norway (Residence permit).
 They are not allowed to start working until this residence permit has been granted.

-More information can be found on the web page of the Norwegian immigration authorities
+More information can be found on the web page of the Norwegian immigration authorities.

-In addition to the Norwegian domestic regulations, Norway has entered into double taxation treaties with more than 100 countries/territories in order to prevent double taxation and allow cooperation between Norway and overseas tax authorities when it comes to enforcing their respective tax laws.
+In addition to the Norwegian domestic regulations, Norway has entered into double taxation treaties with more than 100 countries/jurisdictions in order to prevent double taxation and allow cooperation between Norway and overseas tax authorities when it comes to enforcing their respective tax laws.

 There is a risk that a permanent establishment (PE) could be created as a result of business travels to Norway, depending on the type of services performed, the level of authority the employee has when performing services in Norway and the duration of the stay in Norway.